watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 ```
 In this case, the IP address of `www.facebook.com` is `31.13.66.35`.

-You will run `tcpdump` to capture traffic to and from the resolved IP address (31.13.66.35) with the the active network interface `eth0`.
+You will run `tcpdump` to capture traffic to and from the resolved IP address (31.13.66.35) with the active network interface `eth0`.
 Use the following command:

 ```
 sudo tcpdump -i eth0 host 31.13.66.35